ManyVids: History

 ManyVids was co-founded in 2014 by former CEO Bella French, a former webcam model and adult online content creator.
 French also held the title of chief financial officer until 2017.
 The ManyVids office is located in Montreal, Quebec, Canada.
 No adult content is filmed in the ManyVids office.

 ManyVids publishes MV Mag, an adult magazine that showcases professional erotic photosets, interviews with celebrities, adult entertainers and content-creators, and fantasy stories.
 The magazine is free for site members and content creators.
 The ManyVids YouTube series has mainstream, original content that is safe for work, which is often comic.

+In late 2025, French announced that she had shifted from a supportive to an abolitionist stance on sex work, stating her new goal would be to "transition one million people out of the adult industry" and prevent any new entrants.
+This came along with a shift on messaging on the site's social media and internal newsfeed from largely promotional content to AI-generated text and images about metaphysics, extraterrestrial life and numerology.
+Several adult creators on the platform criticized the posts as "bizarre" and expressed concern that they would be forced off the platform.

 Business model

 ManyVids' allows adult entertainment content creators to produce, promote, and distribute their own content while retaining full copyright to their work.
 They are able to upload videos and pictures for members to purchase and download.
 They can also run an online shop and offer paid memberships.
 Members are able to leave tips and unlock special statuses while interacting with the content-creators in real time.

+Depending on the type of content, ManyVids takes a 20% or 40% cut of creator profits.